nilayspshah/sq-hive-api-docs/source/index.html.md

 pageNo | 0 | change pageNo for next set of results fitting your query description pageSize | 200 | No of results to be returned in a single page.
 You can fetch more results by calling for the next `pageNo`.
 Maximum value of `pageSize` is 1000 sortDirection | DESC | Direction for the sorting of messages wth respect to the time when the message was created. `DESC` will return the results with the latest update messages at the top.
-Possible values (`ASC`, `DESC`) fromTime | - | Used when you need updates within a time range. `toTime` query must also be present if `fromTime` is mentioned toTime | - | Used when you need updates within a time range. `fromTime` query must also be present if `toTime` is mentioned messageId | - | Used to fetch messages equal to, or chronologically before/after a `messageId`.
+Possible values (`ASC`, `DESC`) fromTime | - | Used when you need updates within a time range. if `toTime` query is absent, `toTime` is assumed to be the currentTime toTime | - | Used when you need updates within a time range. `fromTime` query must also be present if `toTime` is mentioned messageId | - | Used to fetch messages equal to, or chronologically before/after a `messageId`.
 Useful when you have processed messages uptil a certain message and now need to process messages after it or you need to lookup a specific update based on `messagesId`. `expression` query parameter is control this behaviour.
 If `expression` value is not passed, By default only data for a given messageId will be passed i.e. `expression` will be considered to be `EQ`. expression | - | Used in conjuction with `messageId`.
 Controls the behviour of wether you want to get messages created after a given `messageId` or before.
 Possible values: (`GT`,`GOE`,`LT`,`LOE`,`EQ`); GT = Greater Than, GOE = Greater Than or Equal to, LT = Lesser Than, LOE = Lesser Than or Equal to, EQ = Equal To.
 If value of `expression` is passed without `messageId` , it will be ignored.